©

 Construction project:

-Wood preservation - windows and house doors Facade restoration Facade restoration / brick Waterproofing buildings - subsequent with ground contact Wood preservation Waterproofing buildings - restoration of masonry work Waterproofing buildings
+Wood protection - windows and front doors Façade restoration Façade restoration / brick Waterproofing buildings - subsequent with ground contact Wood protection Waterproofing buildings - restoration of masonry work Waterproofing buildings

 Building type: